hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/1- Terraform Basics (HCL).md

 ### This command is used to initialize a new or existing Terraform configuration in a working directory.
 During initialization, Terraform downloads and installs the required providers and modules specified in the configuration.

+the provider plugins are downloaded into : .terraform/providers

+the modules are downloaded into : .terraform/modules

 ```bash
 iac-server $ terraform init